Three Lessons from My Husband’s Descent into Dementia

 I heard the word ‘mild’ and gasped because by this point there was nothing mild about my husband’s symptoms.

 The neurologist did not explain that mild cognitive impairment was a technical term introduced in the mid 1980s by Dr. Barry Reisberg, a psychiatrist at New York University.
 It is used for people who have symptoms sufficiently severe that they have a high likelihood of suffering dementia/Alzheimers.
-As I see it in layman’s terms, its a label that says “something is wrong but just what we have no idea.”
+As I see it in layman’s terms, it’s a label that says “something is wrong but just what we have no idea.”

 The neurologist prescribed Aricept saying it would do no harm and might delay the progress of whatever was going on.